-Americans are spending more than $1 billion on weddings this weekend, giving a huge jolt to the wedding industry.
-More than 28,000 weddings are planned just for the palindrome date 8-18-18, according to The Knot — with an estimated 3.9 million guests spending hundreds of dollars each, reported Bloomberg.
-This Saturday and similar dates like 8-19-18 through 9-19-19 are highly desirable and competitive ceremony days for their numerical significance and generally pleasant weather.
+Americans expected to spending more than $1 billion on weddings taking place on a single weekend in August, giving a huge jolt to the wedding industry.
+More than 28,000 weddings were planned just for the palindrome date 8-18-18, according to The Knot — with an estimated 3.9 million guests spending hundreds of dollars each, reported Bloomberg.
+That Saturday and similar dates like 8-19-18 through 9-19-19 are highly desirable and competitive ceremony days for their numerical significance and generally pleasant weather.
 They’re also easier to remember for anniversaries.

 Your wedding day should be one of the most memorable days of your life.
 Unfortunately, paying for the wedding can be a cause of financial strain or stress thanks to the high price tag that often comes along with it.
 Although the average cost of a wedding is still high, The Knot 2017 Real Weddings Study found that the price tag for the average wedding actually decreased from 2016 to 2017, as couples are focusing more on having personalized weddings rather than formal black tie affairs.